LaswitchTech/coreDB/LATEST.md

-## Version 22.04-dev Build: 116
+## Version 22.04-dev Build: 117
-* (dist/js/engine.js): The default layout for the Dashboard is now empty
+* (TASKS.md): Updated the task list
+* (dist/js/engine.js): Added shadows to table cards
+* (dist/js/engine.js): Added a loader to tables
-* (dist/js/engine.js): Fixed the modal header padding
+* (dist/js/engine.js): Added a cursor pointer to the debug button
-* (dist/js/engine.js): Fixed the table controls padding
+* (dist/js/engine.js): Fixed an issue where the listing layout would not provide the entire table functions
+* (dist/js/engine.js): Added an empty notice to listings